SAKryukov/dotnet-msbuild-nonprogramming/README.md

-# Using MSBuild for Programming and Non-Programming Chores
+# MSBuild for Programming and Non-Programming Chores

 Tested on Windows and Linux